Parish News

 At St. Aidan’s, the project, which we called Together T-shirts, quickly gained momentum.
 “Our parishioners showed their compassion and generosity, and before Lent was over, we had the funds we needed—enough to buy a T-shirt for each of the school’s 160 students,” said Peter Martin, a member of the committee.
 In April, we presented the cheque to Dina, and the school looked after ordering the T-shirts.

-In October, there was much excitement as every student received their bright red Arch Street T-shirt.
+In October, there was much excitement at the school assembly as every student received their bright red Arch Street T-shirt.

 St. Aidan’s is proud of its long association with the school, which began 10 years ago when members of the congregation organized a healthy snacks program and served fresh fruit to students every week.
 It quickly became a high point of the week for both students and volunteers.